-- Gate circuits are a combination of quantum gates interconnected in certain manner to perform a particular desired computation.
-The circuit operates under classical control and outputs its results as classical bits even though the computation is quantum mechanical.
+- Gate circuits are a combination of quantum gates interconnected in a certain manner to perform a particular desired computation.
+The circuit operates under classical control and provides its output results as classical bits even though the computation is quantum mechanical.
 The number of gates and hence the size of a circuit depends on the computation being performed. - As in classical circuits, a quantum circuit begins and ends its operation according to a timed clock cycle.